RKaseman/CLI-mazon/README.md

 - - -

+_Some of the following entries will necessarily fail as proof the app doesn't crash._

 For demonstration purposes my searches were --

 * Find a planet by name or search any characters